sous-chefs/rvm/README.md

 to use a specific version of RVM to prevent differences in deployment from one day to the next (RVM head moves pretty darn quickly):

-    node['rvm']['version'] = "1.5.3"
+    node['rvm']['version'] = "1.7.0"

 The default is `nil`, which corresponds to RVM `"head"`.

 ## `upgrade`

-Determines how to handle installing updates to the RVM framework.
+Determines how to handle installing updates to the RVM framework system-wide.
 There are currently 3 valid values:

 * `"none"`, `false`, or `nil`: will not update RVM and leave it in its current state. **Note** that this is the default.